 Both the pictures above have a 3/8-16 screw coming out of the base.
-This is the common thread size for tripod legs and will work perfectly with the Trifecta handgun Rest.
+This is the common thread size for tripod legs and will work perfectly with the Trifecta Handgun Rest.
 I want you to notice the leg locking features on the samples above.
 The so called hunting tripods don’t have this feature and therefore lack stability to make a consistent shot at extended ranges.
 I always get asked if the Trifecta Handgun Rest will work with Bog Pods or Trigger Sticks.
 I never recommend either one, but they may work just fine for your use.
 I prefer to get into the mindset of a professional photographer.
-They go to the same types of places we go as hunters and load similar sized gear onto their tripods.
+They go to the same types of places we go as hunters, and load similar sized gear onto their tripods.
 You own a professional rest for your handgun.
 Why not maximize it with the right tripod?

 Ok, Let’s get back to B&H photo.
 You will notice a column of filters down the left side of the page

-Do down to price range and type $1-$200.
+Go down to price range and type $1-$200.
 This may not be your range, but stay with me.
 I want you to get the feel for the right tripod.
 Choose your own filters later.

-When I narrowed by price range my over 300 choices went down to 81.
+When I narrowed by price range, my over 300 choices went down to 81.
 Now we are getting somewhere!
 The next filter I want you to look at may be the most important.
 Go down to maximum height.
-You must decided if you are ever going to shoot your handgun while standing.
+You must decide if you are ever going to shoot your handgun while standing.
 If the answer is yes, then measure yourself from chest down.
 I am 6’8″ and therefore need a tripod with a maximum height of 59″.
 Hopefully your measurement will be less.
 Height never adds to stability.
 If you only plan on sitting, you can go with a shorter tripod.